juandelgado/wordy-slack-bot/README.md

 ### Confidentiality and privacy

-Please note that _any_ Slack bot has the potential to send every single word said on your Slack to a 3rd party.
+Please note that _any_ Slack bot has the potential to send every single word said on your Slack to a 3rd party service.
+You should only use 3rd party services that you really trust or host Wordy yourself.
+If you are a client services company you might want to check you are not breaking NDAs, etc.

 Also note that Wordy keeps some analytics, even if mostly anonymous.
 To be precise: